Enjoy Spring and Leave the Leaves

 Raking and cleaning up your dead leaves should be done when the daytime temperature warms up to a consistent 10 degrees Celsius or 50 degrees Fahrenheit.
 Insects using the leaves as shelter will have had the chance to wake up and leave these spots.
 You can also leave the leaves on the ground as they will continue to provide habitat to animals and insects.
 And because the different species of moths, butterflies, bees, and beetles will emerge from the leaves at other times.
 Eventually will decompose and become a free mulch substitute and contribute to a healthy ecosystem.

 Instead of cleaning up your garden as soon as the weather improves, take the time to appreciate the ecosystems living in your trees and under your leaves.
-Look for nests in your trees or insects under a pile of leaves and wait and watch as they develop into adults.
+Look for nests in your trees or insects under a pile of leaves, and wait and watch as they develop into adults.
 You may have an opportunity to protect nature right in your backyard.
 Enjoy the weather and enjoy new life.

 Leave a Reply